 You must have a valid ticket to travel before you board a train.
 In some circumstances, you can buy a ticket during or at the end of a journey - for example, if you cannot purchase a ticket at the station.
-Tickets are available from staffed ticket offices, self-service ticket machines, from the train companies and from third-party traders online and by telephone.
-If you do not have a valid ticket, you may be liable to pay a penalty fare, or charged a full undiscounted anytime single fare to a station served by the train that you are on; you could also be prosecuted.
+Tickets are available from staffed ticket offices, self-service ticket machines, from the train companies and from third-party traders online, and by telephone.
+If you do not have a valid ticket, you may be liable to pay a penalty fare, or be charged a full undiscounted anytime single fare to a station served by the train that you are on; you could also be prosecuted.

 Tickets may specify:

 Children under the age of five can travel free of charge with a passenger holding a valid ticket or other authority to travel.
 Children aged between five and 15 years must travel with a valid ticket but are entitled to a child discount on most tickets.

 You cannot use first class carriages with a standard class ticket unless train company staff or notices on the train give you specific permission.
 However, you may be able to upgrade your ticket.

 If you want to break your journey, or perhaps finish the journey on a different day, most tickets allow you to do so.
 Check for any travel or ticket restrictions beforehand.

 Sometimes rail replacement services - replacing a trail with a bus or coach - are in operation because of engineering work.
 You should be informed at the time you buy your ticket if there will be a rail replacement service in operation to allow you to decide whether to travel or not.
 If a rail replacement service operates at short notice and you cannot travel by road because your luggage, animals, articles or cyles cannot be transported, you are entitled to claim a refund on your ticket.